Tuesday 9am to 5pm

 If your cycling to the market we have bike racks available near the entrance.

-There are numerous car parks within a short walking distance of the market, including a car park at the market and a couple in Gravesend town.
+There are numerous car parks within a short walking distance of the market.

 Other transport includes the Tilbury Ferry.